 Full Tri Suit

 Most of the data on the aero properties of a skin suit come directly from the manufacturer, not from independent testing.
 This makes it hard to quantify the true time savings a full tri suit can give you.
 But an independent test from aeroresearch.com for Velonews showed that a skin suit (in this case a suit from Nike) could save over two minutes over a regular jersey during a 40K time trial.
 Yeah, you probably aren’t wearing a bike jersey to tri anyway.
 But even if you don’t get that big of a benefit over a two-piece tri suit, consider this: A set of aero wheels costing $1,500 or more is likely to save you 75 to 90 seconds over 40K.
-The Elite Pursuit TRI Octane from Pearl Izumi has aerodynamically placed seams that could, theoretically save you a minute, and a special treatment to help you keep cool, so you may even save some time on the run too–and it only costs $180.
+The Elite Pursuit TRI Octane from Pearl Izumi is a race day upgrade with aerodynamically placed seams that could, theoretically save you a minute, and a special treatment to help you keep cool, so you may even save some time on the run too–and it only costs $180.

 Between The Arms Aero System